Papers

 • Early Emergence of Depth Representations: A key observation is that these depth and saliency representations emerge very early in the denoising process.
 Notably, the internal representations developed well before the images became human-interpretable.

-• Causal Role of Depth Information: Through intervention experiments, where internal representations of depth and salient objects were manipulated, the study demonstrated that these representations have a causal effect on the final output, confirming their integral role in the image synthesis process.
+• Causal Role of Depth Information: Through intervention experiments, where internal representations of depth and salient objects were manipulated, the paper demonstrated that these representations have a causal effect on the final output, confirming their integral role in the image synthesis process.

 Implications and Speculations for Future Research